vytasrgl/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 not yet ever seen those topics).
 But if you want to start over with the new system as a new user, you can request this on the build command.

+    :build 0 reset

-`:build 0 reset` – reinit the current character from scratch (equivalent to `:reset user`).
+ reinit the current character from scratch (equivalent to `:reset user`).

 ## Build Layers

 The build system has two layers, 0 and 1.
 When you say :build 0, the system looks in the top level directory for a file `files0.txt`.
-Similarly when you say :build 1 it looks for `files1.txt`.
+Similarly when you say `:build 1` it looks for `files1.txt`.
 Whatever files are listed inside a `filesxxx.txt` are what gets built.

 And the last character of the file name (e.g., `files0`) is what is critical for deciding what level to build on.